mcallistertyler/weather-api/README.md

 So in addition to adding monitoring to all API calls a threshold value could be used to prevent further requests or rate limiting methods could be used.

+Further considerations are that altitude data is missing, which they state can be recommended for more accurate temperature predictions:
+> Optional but recommended for precise temperature values.
+When missing the internal topography model is used for temperature correction, which is rather course and may be incorrect in hilly terrain.

 ## Endpoints

 Returns the weather forecast for the nearest available time after the current moment.